czakos93/WhatICanEat/README.md

 # What I Can Eat?
-> You do not know what you can eat?
+> You don't know what you can eat?
 Check it out!

 ## Table of contents
 * [Technologies](#technologies)